vitaliy-bobrov/metalsmith-blog-source/source/blog/css-custom-properties-in-depth-part-2.md

 });
 ```

-CSS allows us to use property values in any lettercase we want.
-It is a good practive to write styles in lowercase, but browser won't judge you if you will decide to used uppercase one.
+CSS allows us to use property values in any case we want.
+It is a good practice to write styles in lowercase, but browser won't judge you if you decide to used uppercase one.

 ## How to use custom properties today?
 First of all, we should remember that CSS ignores declarations that it can't parse.
-In addition to that it uses "last win" approach -- latest declaration overrides previous one.
-So we can simply put CSS rule with fallback value before `var()` function usage:
+In addition to that, it uses "last win" approach -- latest declaration overrides previous one.
+So we can simply put CSS rule with a fallback value before `var()` function usage:

 ```css
 .fallback {